beelzebielsk/music-player/notes.md

 Project Ideas
 -------------

+This is a general collection of thoughts/desires for the project.
+The requirements will take shape from this section.

 Global watch later list.
 I can put music into it from a variety of sources (various streaming links like youtube, reference to a local file at home, song from a torrent, directly specify a song/album name